Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

   -Added BuffPlayer statue action.
   -Added Protector cooperation to check whether tiles to change using /ac switch are protected.
+  -Doors are now Port Defining Components and will send signals when opened / closed.
+They also support one Modifier.
+  -Added two new Modifier functions to switches / levers.
+  -Added some sign configuration possibilities.
+  -Added persistent mode to /ac switch.
+  -/ac switch might now toggle active stone.
+  -/ac switch might now set Logical-Gate port states.
+  -Added up to four Modifiers support to Swappers, thus they can now also serve as easy counting units.
+  -Beside acting as XOR-Gate, gold ore may now also be used as a XOR-Port to set the incoming or outgoing signal for / of a Port Defining Component to 0.
-  -Block Activators will now work through Crossover Bridges.
+  -Block Activators will now work through most Port Defining Components.
   -Tiles affected by gravity will now work properly with Block Activators.
   -Added sand, pearlsand and ebonsand support to Block Activators.
-  -Pressure plates support two modifiers now: One - They can only be triggered by players, Two - Only by npcs.
+  -Pressure plates support two Modifiers now: One - They can only be triggered by players, Two - Only by npcs.
   -Made some more general block types work with Block Activators (including obsidian).
-  -Block Activators with one modifier will now replace already existing blocks.
+  -Block Activators with one Modifier will now replace already existing blocks.
+  -Pressure Plates will now ignore Input Ports (glass).
   -If a chest is above a block to be modified by a Block Activator, the related block will not be changed anymore.
   -Projectile knockback and angle can now be defined for